 Calming tea blends

 Stock up on some calming tea blends, or make some yourself and they will help you to feel sleepy at night.
 Go for ingredients such as lavender, chamomile and spearmint.
 Apparently passion fruit tea is also a good choice, as it has chemicals that act on your nervous system to make you feel sleepy.

 Both whole grain toast and almond butter contain good quantities of magnesium, which studies have shown to have a significant impact on reducing the symptoms of insomnia and promoting restful sleep.
 Additionally, whole grain bread is high in carbs (with around 12g carbs per slice), which promote the release of serotonin, raise blood insulin levels, and encourage a restful night’s sleep.

 These two herbs, when combined, have been shown to have a significant effect on reducing sleep disorders.
 The herbs may be taken as a supplement, or brewed together into a tea.

 Honey is rich in glucose which signals the body to cease production of the amino acid orexin (a hormone which prevents sleepiness).
 A tablespoon of honey before bed should be enough to help you drift off for the night.

 A good fruit salad before bed will be both light and delicious, as well as containing the right combination of nutrients to see you swiftly off to the land of nod.
 Your evening fruit salad should include some of the following, and should be eaten about an hour before bed:

-Kiwi fruit – studies have demonstrated that kiwi fruit not only promotes more restful sleep, but also makes falling asleep and waking up easier.
+- Kiwi fruit promotes a more restful sleep and also makes falling asleep and waking up easier.

-Cherries – rich in melatonin, shown to aid restful sleep.
+- Cherries are rich in melatonin, which has been shown to aid restful sleep.